Bienvenue a R.I. Montréal

 In 1949 a failed attempt was made to organize a R.I.
 All-Star team since the Academy figured the current Mount St. Charles team wasn't competitive enough.
 The classy Catholic High agreed to play a period each against Mount St. Charles, La Salle and Burrillville.
 The result was a 5-0 victory for the visitors before 3700 fans.

 The format continued in 1950 with the same result.
 This time a 7-3 drubbing against the same three teams.
-Finally a R.I.
+Finally, a R.I.
 All-Star team was created in 1951 composed of the same three teams.
-The format worked this time as Burrillville's line of Larry Gingell, Ed Zifcak and George Keeling accounted for five goals in a 8-5 surprise win.
+The format worked this time as Burrillville's line of Larry Gingell, Ed Zifcak and George Keeling accounted for five goals in an 8-5 surprise win.

 Montreal returned in 1956 facing off against another R.I.
 All-Star team composed of players from La Salle Academy and Burrillville.
 The Montreal six conquered R.I.
 All-Stars 8-1 in their final meeting of the long series.